paultcochrane/blog-travis-ci-com/_posts/2015-02-26-test-your-r-applications-on-travis-ci.md

-The support is brought to you by [Craig Citro](https://github.com/craigcitro), the author of the popular [R+Travis](https://github.com/craigcitro/r-travis) application template that allows R users to convince Trais CI to build R applications.
+The support is brought to you by [Craig Citro](https://github.com/craigcitro), the author of the popular [R+Travis](https://github.com/craigcitro/r-travis) application template that allows R users to convince Travis CI to build R applications.

 R users can now set `language: r` to join the Travis CI party!